bfirner/essays/20230416-ReviewLimitsOnLearningMachineAccuracyImposedByDataQuality.md

 That example dealt with noise in labels due to ambiguity in the data.
 Let's look at a different case where the data itself it just insufficient.
 We can draw an example of this from autonomous vehicles.

+![Figure 4.
+A camera mounted on a car has a field of view (FOV) that covers more physical area the farther from the vehicle you look.
+Starting from the bottom row of pixels and until you reach the horizon in the iamge, each row will have more visible area.
+The angle of the FOV remains constant, but because the physical area is increasing the pixels per unit area decreases.](figures/car_fov.png)

+Figure 4 (crudely) illustrates a car with a forward-facing camera.
+The bottom row of pixels visible from the camera will be a narrow part of the road close to the vehicle.
+As you move up each for of pixels towards the row with the horizon, the physical area covered by that row of pixels will increase.
+The camera's field of view (FOV), in degrees, has not changed, but the field of view in physical area has gone up.
+That means that the number of pixels per unit area decreases.

+This decrease in resolution means that more distant objects have worse resolution than nearer objects.
+This isn't exactly world-shaking news, but consider the task of lane location prediction for an autonomous vehicle.
+If the lane and lane markers get too small, then lane prediction will become impossible.

+The area covered by the image at each row of pixels increases with distance, $d$.
+The physical width, $w$, is determined by:

+$w = tan(FOV/2)*2d$

+At 200m, a 120 FOV camera covers an area 693 meters wide.
+A 3.5m lane only fills about 0.5% of the image.
+A standard 1920 pixel wide camera image would use less than 10 pixels for that lane.
+That sounds okay--but what about the lane markers?

+Lane markers are only about 10cm wide.
+That's 0.015% of the image or a quarter of a pixel in the 1920 pixel wide example.
+A white lane marker on a black road will end up being about 1/4 of its expected brightness, which is probably okay under ideal conditions.
+However, when the marking is worn down or when there is glare on the asphalt from the sun or overhead lights on a wet surface the problem clearly becomes more difficult.
+In conclusion, you should expect performance to drop with distance almost linearly.

+We've looked at two examples of how data can limit your DNN prediction quality.
+In ImageNet, bad or ambiguous labels will decrease performance.
+In autonomous vehicles, and other robotics applications, image quality can constrain your maximum performance.
+I recommend doing a quick estimate of your theoretical peak performance before starting any DNN work.
+Even if you find nothing terribly wrong with your data, you will at least know how high performance *should* be able to go, which is better than just guessing.